jeremyckahn/shifty/tutorials/easing-function-in-depth.md

 })
 ```

-Or even an Object of mixed strings and functions:
+Or even an {@link EasingObject | object of mixed strings and functions}:

 ```javascript
 tween({